ray-project/ray/doc/source/cluster/running-applications/monitoring-and-observability.rst

 The service discovery file is generated on the :ref:`head node <cluster-head-node>`.
 On this node, look for ``/tmp/ray/prom_metrics_service_discovery.json`` (or the eqiuvalent file if using a custom Ray ``temp_dir``).
 Ray will periodically update this file with the addresses of all metrics agents in the cluster.

-Now, on the same node, modify a Prometheus config to scrape the file for service discovery.
+Ray automatically produces a Prometheus config which scrapes the file for service discovery found at `/tmp/ray/session_latest/metrics/prometheus/prometheus.yml`.
+You can choose to use this config or modify your own to enable this behavior.
+The details of the config can be seen below and full documentation can be found at `here <https://prometheus.io/docs/prometheus/latest/configuration/configuration/>`.

-Prometheus will automatically update the addresses that it scrapes based on the contents of Ray's service discovery file.
+With this config, Prometheus will automatically update the addresses that it scrapes based on the contents of Ray's service discovery file.

 .. code-block:: yaml